cloudflare/cloudflare-docs/products/workers/src/content/tutorials/build-a-jamstack-app/index.md

 ### Adding todos from the UI

 At this point, you have built a Cloudflare Worker that takes data from Cloudflare KV and renders a static page based on that Worker.
-That static page reads data, and generates a todo list based on that data.
-The remaining piece is creating todos, from inside the UI.
-You know that you can add todos using the KV API — you could update the cache by saying `TODOS.put(newData)`, and now you will learn how to update it from inside the UI.
+That static page reads data and generates a todo list based on that data.
+The remaining piece is creating todos from inside the UI.
+You know that you can add todos using the KV API — you could update the cache by saying `TODOS.put(newData)`.

-To implement this, you will add a second handler in our Workers script, designed to watch for `PUT` requests to `/`.
-When a body is received at that URL, the worker will send the new todo data to our KV store.
+To update a todo item, you will add a second handler in our Workers script, designed to watch for `PUT` requests to `/`.
+When a request body is received at that URL, the worker will send the new todo data to our KV store.

 Add this new functionality in `handleRequest`: if the request method is a PUT, it will take the request body and update the cache.